The holiday season represents the biggest selling time of the year for many businesses.

-Page speed is important at any time of the year, but especially during the holiday season when so many conversions are on the line.
+Page speed is important at any time of the year, but especially during the holidays when so many conversions are on the line.

 I’m sure you’ve heard this before: A single second delay in page load time can reduce your conversions by 7%.

-Not to mention the effect slow loading pages would have on your SEO.
+Not to mention the impact slow-loading pages have on your SEO.

 And so, ensure that your site loads fast, and no specific, technical issues prevent customers from accessing it quickly.

-With the rise of consumers using mobile devices to make purchases, make sure your site is optimized for mobile performance before the holiday season.
+With the rise of consumers using mobile devices to make purchases, make sure your site is optimized for mobile performance.
+Just look at days like Cyber Monday!

 According to Business Insider, the U.S. volume for mobile shopping (referred to as M-commerce) is set “to increase from $128.4 billion in 2019 to $418.9 billion through 2024.”

 The mobile market is only growing, which means you have to act now or risk losing a customer to a competitor.

 Note: With the seoClarity platform, you can see page speed, rankings, and other metrics for desktop compared to mobile performance.

 Everyone is familiar with the separation between SEOs and the paid search team, but with your biggest sales of the year at stake it’s a good idea to bury the hatchet and coordinate initiatives between teams.